Auguste Rodin

 Accomplishments

-• Rodin stripped away many of the narative references to classical myth that were still attached to academic sculpture in the late-19th century and placed a new stress on the dignity of simple human moments.
-The fame of works such as The Kiss (1884), The Thinker (1880), and The Age of Bronze (1876) has transformed such depictions into paragons of high art, yet until Rodin's age, such sculpture's importance and novelty was not appreciated.
-Instead of representing gods or muses, he sculpted lifelike figures in distinctly modern attitudes of love, thought, and proud physicality.
+- Rodin stripped away many of the narrative references to classical myth that were still attached to the art of sculpture in the late 19th century and placed a new stress on the dignity of simple human moments.
+Rather than representing gods or muses, he sculpted lifelike figures with distinctively modern attitudes towards love, thought, and physicality.

-• Rodin's achievement as a sculptor was to find a way to make the brute materiality of sculpture express the fleeting mobility of the modern individual.
-To achieve this, he abandoned the polished and idealized figures of academic sculpture and produced rougher, more unfinished surfaces, which better expressed restlessness, corporeality, and movement.
-While this often suggests psychological agitation, it also evokes the constant motion characteristic of life in modern times.
+- Rodin's achievement as a sculptor was to find a way to make the brute density of sculpture express the fleeting mobility of the human form.
+To achieve this, he abandoned the polished and idealized figures associated with classical sculpture, and produced rougher, unfinished surfaces, which better expressed restlessness and spontaneous movement.
+While this technique suggests psychological agitation, it also evokes the transient mood of modern times, which was a thematic preoccupation he shared with the Impressionist painters.

 The Life of Auguste Rodin